 Each month children meet to create objects out of legos and other building blocks.
 Many times there is a competition involved, but there is always fun!

 Maker & Creative Spaces

 In 2017, new Maker & Creative Spaces will be incorporated into each library location.
 Each branch library, including the Children’s Room, will include resources such as 3D printers, rocketry and robotics kits, building tools, weaving looms, painting supplies, coding resources and much more.

 Bring your new baby and learn how to interact with books, music, rhythm and more.
 It is never too early to begin reading to your child.

 Youth Services Team

 Beginning in early 2017, Susan Deatrick will lead our youth services team.
-Mrs. Deatrick brings with her experience in planning programs for teens as well as a broad background of youth work in 4-H. Her team includes the part-time library clerk, Jonne and award-winning Kooky Kirk Baker.
+Mrs. Deatrick brings with her experience in planning programs for teens as well as a broad background of youth work in 4-H. With our very own award-winning Kooky Kirk Baker as part of her team, these two make this department a great place for young and old kids.
 Kirk has been with the library since 1999, holds a Bachelor’s of Science Degree in Social Studies and History from Defiance College.
 Kirk is a Library Clerk and also is the library’s Early Literacy Specialist.
 Baker connects our youngest readers to books, reading and the excitement of the library.
 His storytimes also inform and teach parents and caregivers how to interact and read aloud to children.